 192 pages in 21x30 cm format

-The authors of this book, passionate about gnomonics (the science of sundials), have traveled for years all the municipalities of the five historic departments of Brittany, in order to deliver in this abundantly illustrated book a complete inventory of the sundials of Brittany.
+The authors of this book, passionate about gnomonics (the science of sundials), have for years, municipality by municipality, traveled the five historical departments of Brittany to deliver in this book abundantly illustrated an inventory as completely as possible of the sundials of Brittany.